-- Requests for mass e-mails ideally should be received at least three (3) business days prior to the requested send date.
+- Requests for mass e-mails ideally should be received by the VP approver at least three (3) business days prior to the requested send date.
 (Ideally there should be at least two full business days notice for the approved e-mailing.)

 - E-mail the full mass e-mail message with subject line, return e-mail address, and designated group to the following individual in the specific vice presidential area:

 |Division||Official Contact||Secondary Contact|

 |Business Services||Mary Timm||Cynthia Haupt|

 |Finance||Ginny Proctor||Joan Wolf|

 - Include the subject of the message and the e-mail address of the individual to whom replies concerning the message should be sent.